 2. You can use a withdrawal ticket if you have a savings Account.
 If your savings Account is evidenced by a passbook, you must present this passbook when making deposits or withdrawals.
 At the Bank’s discretion, you may make transactions without this passbook but you should present your passbook as soon as possible for entry of these transactions by the Bank.
 The balance shown in your passbook, on your statement, or on a receipt will not be considered final until verified by us in comparison with our books and records.

 As a day-to-day practice, the Bank allows withdrawals from savings Accounts at any time without prior notice.
 We do reserve the right, however, to demand and receive at least seven days prior written notice that a withdrawal is going to be made, as provided for by federal law.
 If at any time we require seven (7) days’ notice, we will have the right to return any unpaid checks for which notice has not been given and we will not incur any liability in so doing.

-3. Subject to such restrictions as may be imposed by the Bank, you may use your Card at any ATM bearing the same trademark as your Card, and such other terminals as the Bank may designate, to perform any transactions permitted by the terms of your Account that the ATM will perform.
-These transactions are subject to the terms stated in Electronic Fund Transfers section of this Agreement.
+3. Subject to such restrictions as may be imposed by the Bank, you may use your Card at any ATMs that are part of the networks listed on the Personal Product & Service Fees Schedule, and such other terminals as the Bank may designate, to perform any transactions permitted by the terms of your Account that the ATM will perform.

 ACH AND WIRE TRANSFERS.